This post may contain affiliate links. Please read our disclosure policy.

 Egg yolk and buttermilk added to the mixture in the large bowl.

-1. Form the Dough: Gently mix the wet and dry ingredients until just combined.
-Turn the dough onto a lightly floured surface and knead briefly to bring it together.
-Shape the dough into a small, round loaf.
-Avoid over-kneading to keep the bread tender.
+1. Gently mix until just combined.
+Turn onto a lightly floured surface, knead briefly, and shape into a round loaf.

 Irish soda bread dough sitting on a cutting board next to a knife.